scarletbright/avalanche-docs/docs/v1.0/en/quickstart.md

 ### Issue the Transaction

 Now let's issue the transaction.
-We use the shell command `date` to compute the Unix time 10 minutes and 2 days in the future to use as the values of `startTime` and `endTime`, respectively.
+We use the shell command `date` to compute the Unix time 10 minutes and 30 days in the future to use as the values of `startTime` and `endTime`, respectively.
 (Note: If you're on a Mac, replace  `$(date` with `$(gdate`.
 If you don't have `gdate` installed, do `brew install coreutils`.)
+In this example we stake 2,000 AVAX (2 x 10<sup>12</sup> nAVAX).

 ```json
 curl -X POST --data '{